Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming

 \section{Acknowledgments}

-This material was completed in part with resources provided by the University of Chicago Research Computing Center.
+We thank Associate Editor and two anonymous reviewers for instructive comments, which help us further enhance the algorithm design and presentation.
+This material was~\mbox{completed} in part with resources provided by the University of Chicago Research Computing Center.
 This material was based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research (ASCR) under Contract DE-AC02-06CH11347 and by NSF through award CNS-1545046.